nileshdhande9024/Employee_Management_System/README.md

 ## Deployment

-Backend deployed on AWS EC2
+Frontend and Backend deployed on AWS EC2
-Frontend deployed on (add if applicable)

 ---